-So, you finally thought of a blog post to write and when you open WordPress, you see “Connection Lost: trying to reconnect” or similar error.
+So, you finally thought of a blog post to write and when you open WordPress, you see “Connection Lost: trying to reconnect” or a similar error.

 WordPress Connection Lost Problem